-New York State's rollout of Education Law Article 129-B, commonly referred to as 'Enough is Enough' (EiE), generated an example of model legislation for states beginning to codify campus sexual violence prevention efforts in 2015.
-However, EiE stakeholders are gravely concerned with the efficacy and vitality of prevention efforts due to heavy fiscal constraints.
-While the landscape around campus sexual violence has shifted significantly, funding for Enough is Enough has completely stagnated over the last eight years.
+In 2015, New York State's rollout of Education Law Article 129-B, commonly referred to as 'Enough is Enough' (EiE), generated an example of model legislation for states working to codify campus sexual violence prevention efforts.
+However, while the landscape around campus sexual violence has shifted significantly, funding for Enough is Enough has completely stagnated over the last eight years.
+EiE stakeholders are gravely concerned by the efficacy and vitality of prevention efforts due to these heavy fiscal constraints.

 Enough is Enough, as it stands, provides a general foundation for a cohesive, statewide approach to combatting campus sexual violence through mandated uniform definitions of affirmative consent and amnesty policies, clear pathways to short-term counseling and medical services for survivors of sexual violence, including Sexual Assault Nurse Examiners (SANE) services, adoption and evaluation of an ongoing student training suite, and other mandates that require staff/faculty training and compliance monitoring for due diligence.
-Often referred to as one of the most aggressive policies in the nation at that time, this legislation responded to the need for a community collaboration between local rape crisis centers (RCCs) and college campuses to bolster each other's prevention efforts by providing funding to RCCs engaging in campus sexual assualt prevention and response.
-Managed by the Office for the Prevention of Domestic Violence (OPDV), 53 rape crisis centers and organizations in New York (hereon referred to as EIE Providers) receive funding to support EIE mandates, including but not limited to: creation of campus coordinated response teams (CCRTs), support and review campus climate surveys, creating and delivering training and workshops for all stakeholders on college campuses, training and mentoring student leaders, and operating as campus sexual violence consultants.
+Often referred to as one of the most ambitious policies in the nation at that time, this legislation responded to the need for a community collaboration between local rape crisis centers (RCCs) and college campuses to bolster each other's prevention efforts by providing funding to RCCs engaging in campus sexual assault prevention and response.
+Managed by the Office for the Prevention of Domestic Violence (OPDV), 53 rape crisis centers and organizations in New York (hereon referred to as EIE Providers) receive funding to support EIE mandates, including but not limited to: create Campus Coordinated Response Teams (CCRTs), support and review campus climate surveys, create and deliver trainings and workshops for all stakeholders on college campuses, train and mentor student leaders, and operate as campus sexual violence consultants.

 This paper was developed from insight gained from recent and ongoing interviews with key stakeholders in the fight against campus sexual violence such as: student survivors, alumni, lawyers, Enough is Enough providers, healthcare providers, and leaders within the campus sexual assault prevention field.
 Participants have engaged with anti-sexual violence prevention efforts in New York State as students, professional interns, researchers, and staff in the field, with some starting their roles recently and others having up to 29 years of relevant experience.
-Information was sourced from in-depth document reviews of resources developed by Technical Assistance Center (TTA), housed by the Alliance & NYSCASA, such as the Statewide 2022-2023 needs assessment, representing the voices of 52 out of 53 EiE Providers across the State.
+Information was sourced from in-depth document reviews of resources developed by The New York State and York State and NYSCASA, such as the Statewide 2022-2023 needs assessment, representing the voices of 52 out of 53 EiE Providers across the State.

-The Enough is Not Enough Campaign is a multi-year campaign with direct sign-on from over 25 rape crisis centers, organizations, and 110+ individuals, providing ongoing feedback and recommendations to our advocacy efforts.
+The Enough is Not Enough Campaign is a multi-year initiative with direct sign-on from over 25 rape crisis centers, organizations, and 110+ individual stakeholders, providing ongoing feedback and recommendations to our advocacy efforts.